DIRACGrid/DIRAC/docs/source/DeveloperGuide/OAuth2Authorization/index.rst

  - DIRAC **Authorization Server** (AS) - acts as an authorization server for DIRAC clients by providing users with access tokens and proxies
  - command line interface (CLI) - commands for creating a DIRAC work session, see :ref:`dirac-login`, :ref:`dirac-logout`, :ref:`dirac-configure`.
  - **Authorization API** endpoints - OAuth2 endpoints for authorization, receiving a response from Identity Provider, obtaining an access token, etc., see :py:class:`~DIRAC.FrameworkSystem.API.AuthHandler.AuthHandler`.
  - **Token Manager** (TM) service - Service that takes care of storing, updating and obtaining new user access tokens.
-Similar to the ProxyManager service, but differs in the specifics of working with tokens.
+Similar to the Proxy Manager service, but differs in the specifics of working with tokens.
  - **Identity Provider** (IdP) - a type of DIRAC resource that allows you to describe the interaction with third-party services that manage user accounts.
  - also the **tornado framework** containing the logic of authorizing client requests to DIRAC components, which in turn act as a resource.